chprat/dotfiles/Readme.md

 PARALLEL_MAKE ?= "-j ${@int(oe.utils.cpu_count()/4)}"
 ```

-## Hide files in nautilus

-To hide files or folder in nautilus, without prepending a dot to the file name,
-you can create a file named `.hidden` in the folder and add the files/folders
-to hide (one file/folder per line).

 ## LabGrid .bashrc aliases

 These commands will simplify the usage of LabGrid in multiple locations with